-Inside Philanthropy is working to develop a rigorous understanding of the trends shaping high-end giving to colleges and universities, which has reached stratospheric heights after at least two difficult years of decline in the Great Recession.
-We want to know who's giving, who's getting, what the money is for, how the gifts happen, how commitments are structured, strategies fundraisers use to prompt donors' generosity, and more.
+Inside Philanthropy closely follows the trends in individual giving to colleges and universities.
+We track who's giving, who's getting, what the money is for, how the gifts happen, how commitments are structured, strategies fundraisers use to prompt donors' generosity, and more.
 We have analyzed hundreds of major gifts to different colleges and universities, and we scrutinize new gifts nearly every day.
 This guide shares what we are learning, broken down by different areas where we see regular action.
-The information here is being constantly updated and expanded, so check back often.
+Each section below looks at trends and also includes links to recent IP coverage.

 AREAS OF GIVING